 An alternative implementation that is a bit more heavy-weight (in terms of RPCs) is to write to the primary table but mark the writes as ‘hidden’, then the index table, and then the primary table to ‘reveal’ the writes.
 This gets around the timeout issue at the cost of RPCs and the need to put a filter on reads from the primary table.

-Congratulations on making it this far!
-You clearly will be excited to start following my RSS feed.blog comments powered by Disqus
+Like this sort of stuff?
+Consider subscribing to my RSS feed.blog comments powered by Disqus